jjuuleeaa/CS-Summer-Research-Programs/README.md

 ## 🏅 Honors, Awards & Thesis Programs

-Want to showcase your achievements?
-Honors and thesis programs are a great way to prove your research chops and impress those PhD admissions committees.
+Honors and thesis programs can really help you stand out in your grad school applications.
+I’ve listed a couple of key ones here that might interest you.

 | Program                                | Link |
 |----------------------------------------|------|